-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State Parish Hall (2001; non-contributing) A parish hall is located about 200 feet northwest of the chapel (Photos #26 and 27).
-It is accessed by a pedestrian path within the church grounds, which connects with the semi-circular drive in front of the church; a pedestrian path from Vaucluse Avenue; and a driveway from Vaucluse Avenue, all paved in asphalt.
+St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State front of the church; a pedestrian path from Vaucluse Avenue; and a driveway from Vaucluse Avenue, all paved in asphalt.
 The parish hall is a one-story, T-plan building with exterior walls clad in uncoursed stone and wood shingles.
-The main block of the building runs faces southwest and is topped with an end-gable roof.
+The main block of the building faces southwest and is topped with an end-gable roof.
 Stone piers define the seven bays of the façade and support wood trelliswork.
 The main entry is located in the fifth bay, within a gabled pavilion, and consists of a double-leaf door beneath a shallow segmental arch with an oculus window above.
 A roughly square-plan ell extends off the northeast (rear) elevation of the main block.
 Fenestration at the parish hall consists of single-pane, casement sash with fixed, six-pane sash above.
-A stepped stone chimney is located at the roof ridge at the building's northwest end, recalling the bell cote at the chapel.
-The parish hall was constructed in 2001 to designs by William Burgin Architects, and is non-contributing due to its age.
+A stepped stone chimney is located at the roof ridge at the building's northwest end, evoking the bell cote at the chapel.
+The parish hall was constructed in 2001 to designs by William Burgin Architects and is non-contributing due to its age.